 Are you paying the best price for car insurance?

 Covering the increasing cost of higher education

 When Suzanne did her MBA, tuition for the program was $3,500.
 That same MBA program at Western University costs $88,000.
 Inflation is real and it's harder to finance your education.

 Tuition cost for a general arts hasn’t increased as dramatically, but footing the bill has gotten more complicated.
 Sure, the price of financing secondary education has increased, but it’s the other costs that are really hitting students.

 “Tuition, depending on your program, only makes up 30% of the cost of a year of schooling.
 You’ve got food, you’ve got rent and meal plans, and transportation.
 All that’s more expensive than it was on those days.”
 Throw in the cost of a laptop and wifi, and that bill gets even more extensive.

-The current scholarship model is not perfect, but Suzanne holds that: “any money that helps a student pay for education is good money.”
-Yet, Suzanne would love to see more scholarships going to the middle 60 and large donors direct their money to student aid offices rather than creating one significant scholarship.
+The current scholarship model is not perfect, but Suzanne says, “any money that helps a student pay for education is good money.”
+Yet, Suzanne wants to see more scholarships going to the middle 60% and large financial donors direct their money to student aid offices rather than creating one significant scholarship.

-“I would love to see corporations and individual donors stop with the Canadian citizen, high marks, high athletic achievement awards, and put money really in the hands of people who know the students that need the help.”
+“I would love to see corporations and individual donors stop with the Canadian citizen [requirements], high marks, high athletic achievement awards, and put money really in the hands of people who know the students that need the help.”

 Should you take a gap year?

 COVID-19 will significantly affect student’s lives at post-secondary, but it may actually help their wallets.
 The federal government is doubling the amount of grant funding they offer to students, and companies and organizations have remained committed to the scholarships they offer.